-The study programme, "The administration and management of real estate" has been created to comply with a number of Laws of the Republic of Latvia, notably, On Education, On Professional Education, and On Institutions of Higher Education, as well as with the provisions of the Regulation issued by the Cabinet of Ministers on First Level Higher Education.
+The study programme, "Human Resources Management" has been created to comply with a number of Laws of the republic of Latvia, notably, On Education, On Professional Education, and On Institutions of Higher Education, as well as on the Regulation issued by the Cabinet of Ministers on First Level Higher Education.

-The requirements to gain recognition as a house manager have been set out in Regulation No. 461 (2010.18.05), "Noteikumi par Profesiju klasifikatoru, profesijai atbilstošiem pamatuzdevumiem un kvalifikācijas pamatprasībām un profesiju klasifikatora lietošanas un aktualizēšanas kārtību" issued by the Cabinet of Ministers of the Republic of Latvia, (available in Latvian only), see as well as in professional standards for a house manager, (profession code $- 2422 \ 21$ ) that have been approved by the Cabinet of Ministers in issuing the aforementioned regulation.
+The requirements to gain recognition as a personnel specialist have been set out in Regulation No. 461 (2010.18.05), "Noteikumi par Profesiju klasifikatoru, profesijai atbilstošiem pamatuzdevumiem un kvalifikācijas pamatprasībām un profesiju klasifikatora lietošanas un aktualizēšanas kārtību" issued by the Cabinet of Ministers of the Republic of Latvia, (available in Latvian only), see as well as in professional standards for a personnel specialist, (profession code - 2423 07) that have been approved by the Cabinet of Ministers in issuing the aforementioned regulation.